githubnext/vitale/README.md

 - cancelling an execution only cancels it client-side; if you get your server stuck you can restart it with `Vitale: Restart Kernel`
-- each cell is its own module; you can't reference variables defined in other cells, and you need to repeat imports in each cell
 - rerunning a React cell doesn't hot reload; the component is remounted and loses its state
-- rendered output of client-side cells gets cleared when you save the notebook or restart the server, and after that rendering is broken; you can recover by closing and reopening the notebook